MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 -  It can be shared by more than one tenant.
 Information about the tenants and their companies is stored in shared tables in the database (see figure 2).

-   This is a change to the concept of a tenant/tenant database as compared with the separate schema model, which has one tenant per database (the tenant database).
+   This is a fundamental change to the concept of a tenant/tenant database as compared with the separate schema model, which has one tenant per database (the tenant database).
 With shared schema, the tenant database is a container for one or more tenants, and each tenant is a unit of data in the tenant database (see figure 2).

    You can have multiple tenant databases among which you can mount, delete, and move tenants.
 -  Companies share tables for storing business data.